PedroHenriques/dotnet_toolkit/README.md

 **projects:**<br>
 Whitespace separated list of test `.csproj` to run.

+**NOTES:**<br>
+- When running the tests with the flags `--docker` or `--cicd`, the tests will run inside a Docker container that will be in the `myapp_shared` network.
+- When running the script with the flags ``--integration` or `--e2e` the flag `--docker` is assumed as well, which means the tests will run inside a Docker container.

 ### Generating test coverage reports
 To generate unit test coverage reports, including an HTML report, from the root of the project run the command
 ```sh